 Adding formatting and images to comments

-When rich text formatting is enabled, formatting options are available at the bottom of the comment field.
+Rich text formatting options are available at the bottom of the comment field.

 Adding formatting to ticket comments